i-programmer/gitlab-board-notifier-bot/README.md

 - php init
 - composer install
 - write data into the `config/Config.php`
-- all properties `$labelName` of `ProcessMessage` inheritorы must set the same names as on a board (TODO, CodeReview etc.).
+- all properties `$labelName` of `ProcessMessage` inheritors must set the same names as on a board (TODO, CodeReview etc.).
 For none process labels ("Open", "Reopen", "Close") can be any text.
 But `formingIsAcceptable` method must be overwritten
 - The format of `assignee` must be as "Name Surname", e.g. "Владимир Петров", "Сергей Волков", "Aleister Black"  or `ProcessMessage::getUserFullNameWithShortedName` method must be rewritten

 **NOTICE**: At the moment, messages will be sent from "process" columns only if assignee will be added.
 Or trash messages will be sent

+**NOTICE 2**: if you add another process column in GitLab or do not want to use those processes that specified in the project, than you have to add new/remove class inside `/app/process_message/` folder and change code of manager `/app/process_message/ProcessMessageManager::processMessagesMap`